Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 NC State Schedule Analysis

-- The Wolfpack beat the No. 5-ranked Colorado Buffaloes, 78-60, on November 25, which goes down as their best victory of the season.
+- The Wolfpack beat the No. 5 Colorado Buffaloes in a 78-60 win on November 25, which was their best win of the season.

-- NC State has the most Quadrant 2 wins in the nation (six).
+- NC State has six wins against Quadrant 2 opponents, the most in Division 1.

 NC State 2023-24 Best Wins